ni/nimi-python/docs/niscope/functions.rst

 niscope.Session methods
 =======================

-.. py:currentmodule:: niscope
+.. py:currentmodule:: niscope.Session

-.. function:: abort()
+.. py:method:: abort()

     Aborts an acquisition and returns the digitizer to the Idle state.
 Call this function if the digitizer times out waiting for a trigger.